The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models: Particle astrophysics

 \subsubsubsection{Neutrino mass} The total mass of all neutrino species is parametrized by $\mnu$.
 Measurements of flavor oscillations between neutrinos have provided evidence for a non-zero mass~\citep{Super-Kamiokande_mnu,SNO_mnu} and set a lower limit on the value of $\mnu$.
 Depending on the hierarchy (ordering) between mass eigenstates, ${\mnu \gtrsim 60}$~meV for the normal hierarchy and ${\mnu \gtrsim 100}$~meV for the inverted hierarchy~\citep[e.g.,][]{ParticleDataGroup:2024cfk}.
 The absolute value of the total mass is still unknown but, given that massive neutrinos with masses at sub-eV scales cannot be explained with the mass-generation mechanisms of the SM of particle physics, we already know that new physics is at play.
 Cosmology and laboratory experiments are highly complementary probes of the neutrino mass scale, being sensitive to different combinations of individual neutrino masses and mixing parameters, and relying on different assumptions in the derivation of the constraints~\citep[see, e.g.,][]{Gerbino:2022nvz}.

-Neutrino mass impacts the growth of structures in the universe after the neutrinos become non-relativistic~\citep[e.g.,][]{2006PhR...429..307L,2019BAAS...51c..64D}, suppressing growth at the level of a few percent.
+Neutrino mass impacts the growth of structures in the universe after the neutrinos become non-relativistic~\citep[e.g.,][]{2006PhR...429..307L,2012arXiv1212.6154L,2011APh....35..177A,2011ARNPS..61...69W,2017FrP.....5...70G,2019BAAS...51c..64D}, suppressing growth at the level of a few percent.
 This in turn affects the amplitude of density perturbations measurable in the lensing of the CMB temperature and polarization anisotropies. \plb\ gives ${\mnu<0.077}$~eV at 95\% confidence~\citep{DESI-BAO-VI}, with a significant contribution from the CMB lensing data.
-With the new ACT DR6 spectra we find
+With the new ACT DR6 spectra, assuming three massive neutrino species, we find

 The addition of ACT DR6 to \Planck\ leaves the bounds almost unchanged.
 However, the neutrino mass constraints from \Planck\ correlate with the high fluctuation of the lensing-like smearing effect in the \Planck\ CMB spectra (measured by the $A_{\rm lens}$ parameter, \citealp{Calabrese2008}) so the ACT dataset serves here as a useful cross-check of the result.
 The impact of extra lensing is mitigated in the \pact\ combination by the cut in $\ell$ that we introduce in \Planck\ temperature and is completely avoided in the \wact\ combination --- since, as shown in L25, ACT DR6 measures $A_{\rm lens}$ consistent with \lcdm\ predictions.
 Once CMB lensing and BAO data are included, the CMB power spectra contribution to the bound is sub-dominant and the same across experiments.
 The conclusion that extra lensing-like smearing in the power spectra is not the primary contributor to the very tight bounds on $\mnu$ was also reached by \cite{Green&Meyers24}, who delve into all the different pieces of data contributing to a neutrino mass constraint (see also~\citealp{2024arXiv241205451G}).